mrets/Help/hourly_data_make_an_hourly_claim.md

 <br>

-### 4. Complete the retiernment steps on screen, please refer to [Retiring Certificates](https://github.com/mrets/Help/blob/master/certificates_retiring_certificates.md) for a walkthrough.
+### 4. Complete the retiernment steps on screen, please refer to [Retiring Certificates](https://mrets.github.io/Help/certificates_retiring_certificates) for a walkthrough on the remaning steps.

 <be>